flyinghead/flycast/core/hw/modem/README.md

    # ip link set tun0 up
    ```

-3. Assign an IP address from your LAN to the Dreamcast and add it to your `emu.cfg` file in the `[network]` section: `IP = 192.168.1.99` for example.
-   Make sure this address is not being used on your network.

-4. Add a route to this IP.
+3. Add a route to this IP.
    ```
    # ip route add 192.168.1.99/32 dev tun0
    ```
    Replace 192.168.1.99 by the IP set in your emu.cfg file.

-5. Enable proxy ARP for all interfaces.
+4. Enable proxy ARP for all interfaces.
    ```
    # echo '1' >/proc/sys/net/ipv4/conf/all/proxy_arp
    ```
-6. Follow up to the next section
+5. Follow up to the next section

 ## Dreamcast